Outlook TNEF Format Emails Processing

 Loading TNEF Attachment in MapiMessage

-The main advantage of the TNEF format is that we can encapsulate any MAPI properties of a message and keep them in MIME format.
+The main advantage of TNEF is that it can encapsulate any MAPI properties and keep them in MIME format.

 var msg = MapiMessage.LoadFromTnef("winmail.dat");